PX4/PX4-user_guide/en/config_vtol/vtol_quad_configuration.md

 You should assign a switch on your RC controller for switching between the multicopter- and fixed wing modes.

 :::note
-While PX4 allows flight without an RC controller, you must have one when tuning/configuring up a new airframe.
+While PX4 allows flight without an RC controller, you must have one when tuning/configuring a new airframe.
 :::

 This is done in [Flight Mode](../config/flight_mode.md) configuration, where you [assign flight modes and other functions](../config/flight_mode.md#what-flight-modes-and-switches-should-i-set) to switches on your RC controller.